 Sangria and tapas under the Iberian sun

 As a cultural crossroads, Spain is known for its rich mix of Moorish and European influences, which you’ll notice played out in everything from food to architecture if you keep your eye out on your daily paseo—a late afternoon walk to see and be seen.
 The second-largest country in Europe, Spain stretches down the Iberian Peninsula crisscrossed by mountains and animated by distinct cultural regions.
-Discover the pintxos bars of the Basque Country and passionate flamenco in Andalusia.
-Beware: don’t call Catalonia Spain, Vale?
+Discover the pintxos bars of the Basque Country and passionate flamenco in Andalucia.
+Craft your own unique tour of Spain with Tourlane.

 An unfinished building was never so famous, but La Sagrada Familia doesn’t need to be complete, in order to wow you on your tour.
 Visit the Eixample district of Barcelona to see the soaring towers in person.
 From a distance, La Sagrada Familia has the effect of a melted candle, but closer inspection reveals a facade dripping with intricate relief carvings.
 Inside is no less impressive.
 Just don’t lose your balance—the ceiling is basically a kaleidoscope.

 In the rocky hills of Southeastern Granada, Europe’s definitive site of Moorish architecture draws up to 6,000 visitors daily—so book in advance.
 From its humble beginnings as a Roman fort, Alhambra became the seat of the Nasrid emirs after major additions in the mid-13th century.
-Take your time as you explore the “pearl set in emeralds”—as Moorish poets used to call these bright palaces surrounded by lush forest.
+Explore the “pearl set in emeralds” while on your tour of Spain—as Moorish poets used to call these bright palaces surrounded by lush forest.

 For many, Andalucía’s rich culture typifies Spain.
 Here is the birthplace of tapas and flamenco—need we say more?
-Explore Europe’s gateway to Africa through its rich cities.
+While on your tour of Spain, explore Europe’s gateway to Africa through its rich cities.
 See the Arab district of Granada, dance the night away in Seville’s Trana neighborhood, and lounge on the yellow sand beaches of Málaga.
 Wherever you go, this region runs on duende—the heightened state of emotion felt in the heat of performing.